academic-resources/odin/hooks.md

 ### ** Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental.**
+It isn't required, so consider it supplemental :**

 * [Here](https://www.ohansemmanuel.com/react-hooks-documentation-easy-to-read/) is another article about hooks, which provides a simpler version of the official React hooks documentation.
 * [Watch this video](https://youtu.be/-MlNBTSg_Ww) for a look into `useState()`, `useEffect()` and custom hooks in great detail.
-  * There is currently a small bug in this program as it is currently written, which can be fixed by changing the url on CharPicker.js line 10 from https://swapi.co to https://swapi.dev.**
+  * There is currently a small bug in this program as it is currently written, which can be fixed by changing the url on CharPicker.js line 10 from https://swapi.co to https://swapi.dev :**

 ---

 ### ** Knowledge Checks
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.** - <a class="knowledge-check-link" href="#declare-state">How do you declare state in a functional component?</a>
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

+- <a class="knowledge-check-link" href="#declare-state">How do you declare state in a functional component?</a>
 - <a class="knowledge-check-link" href="#naming-convention">What is the correct naming convention for state values?</a>
 - <a class="knowledge-check-link" href="#useeffect">How do you mimic `componentDidMount`, `componentDidUpdate` and `componentWillUnmount` in a functional component?</a>
 - <a class="knowledge-check-link" href="#dependency">Explain how the dependency array in the `useEffect` hook impacts the effect of the hook?</a>